uhm-coe/limit-revision-publishing/readme.txt

 == Description ==

-Limit Revision Publishing restricts edits made by users without the publish_{post_type} capability.
-Their edits will be queued, and the original post will remain published.
+Limit Revision Publishing restricts edits made by users without the publish_posts capability.
+Their edits will be saved as an unpublished revision, and the original post will remain published.
 The All Posts view in the WordPress Dashboard will contain a column indicating posts with unpublished revisions.
 Notification emails can be sent to a subset of users whenever a new revision has been submitted so users with elevated privileges can publish them.
+Finally, specific roles can be marked as limited, so any users with that role will be restricted from publishing revisions on all post types.

 == Installation ==